msachi/kafka-streams-demo/README.md

 narcotic    1
 ```

-Here, the first column is the Kafka message key in `java.lang.String` format and represents a word that is being counted, and the second column is the message value in `java.lang.Longformat`, representing the word's latest count.
+Here, the first column is the Kafka message key in `java.lang.String` format and represents a word that is being counted, and the second column is the message value in `java.lang.Long` format, representing the word's latest count.

 Notice that the word `a` appears with the correct count of 2, but only at the point of its second occurrence.